 Apollo includes a performance monitoring system which, through a single line of configuration, brings insights about the queries being executed against your graph, the fields being used in your graph, the clients making requests against your graph, how long your requests are taking, and more.

 We’re all used to celebrating big, sparkly successes, like major releases, new customer successes, and the end of a long saga of re-architecture.
 My favorite kind of success, however, often goes unnoticed: the success of avoiding failure.
 In our day-to-day lives as engineers, sadly, these events come to pass without much recognition: the sweet quietude of an […]

-Adam Zionts · Backend, Platform
+Adam Zionts · Announcement, Platform

 Apollo Graph Manager’s schema registry powers a ton of features that help you explore, maintain, and monitor your data graph.
 These features are at their most powerful when the schema you register with Apollo stays up to date with the schema you run in production.
 To help teams keep their schemas synced, we’re excited to […]